Duraiprasanth25/bi-dashboards/AtliQ - Sales Analytics/README.md

 ### Project Overview

-AtliQ Hardware is a multinational company that sells hardware products such as mice, printers, and monitors.
+AtliQ Hardware is a multinational company that sells hardware products such as mouse, printers, and monitors.
 Its customers include both e-commerce platforms like Amazon and Flipkart, and physical stores like Croma and Best Buy.
 AtliQ operates through three sales channels:

 - **Retailer**: Croma, Amazon
 - **Direct Channel**: AtliQ E-store, AtliQ Exclusive